-A graduate of Michigan State University and Shippensburg University of Pennsylvania, Garry Adelman is the award-winning author, co-author or editor of 20 books and 30 articles on the Civil War.
-He is the vice president of the Center for Civil War Photography and has been a Licensed Battlefield Guide at Gettysburg for 20 years.
-He has appeared on numerous productions shown on the BBC, C-Span, Pennsylvania Cable Network and on HISTORY, where, most recently, he was the chief consultant for “Blood and Glory: The Civil War in Color.”
-Since 2010, he has been the director of history and education at the American Battlefield Trust.
+A graduate of Michigan State University and Shippensburg University of Pennsylvania, Garry Adelman is the award-winning author, co-author or editor of 20 books and 50 Civil War articles.
+He is the vice president of the Center for Civil War Photography and has been a Licensed Battlefield Guide at Gettysburg for 25 years.
+He has conceived and drafted the text for wayside exhibits at ten battlefields, has given thousands of battlefield tours at more than 60 sites and has lectured at hundreds of locations across the country including the National Archives, the Library of Congress and the Smithsonian.
+He has appeared as a speaker on the BBC, C-Span, Pennsylvania Cable Network, American Heroes Channel, and on HISTORY where he was a chief consultant and talking head on the Emmy Award-winning show Gettysburg (2011) and Blood and Glory: The Civil War in Color (2015).
+He works full time as Chief Historian at the American Battlefield Trust.

-He is the 2016 American Battlefield Trust National Teacher of the Year and the 2017 West Virginia Daughters of the American Revolution Outstanding Teacher of American History.
+He is the 2016 American Battlefield Trust National Teacher of the Year, the 2019 West Virginia American Legion Educator of the Year and the 2017 West Virginia Daughters of the American Revolution Outstanding Teacher of American History.
 Caskey earned his master’s in secondary education, with an emphasis in the social studies, from West Virginia University (WVU) in December 2012.
 Before returning to school to further his education and change careers, Caskey worked in the WVU athletic department for 11 years as a sports information director, where he was an award-winning public relations/sports journalist and published author.
-He earned his first masters, in Sports Management in 2001, and his bachelor’s degree in Journalism/Public Relations in 1999, both also from WVU.
+He earned his first masters in Sports Management in 2001, and his bachelor’s degree in Journalism/Public Relations in 1999, both also from WVU.

 Dan Davis is a native of Fredericksburg, VA where his love for the Civil War began on childhood trips to local battlefields.
 He is a graduate of Longwood University with a bachelor’s degree in Public History.
 Dan has worked as a Ranger/Historian at Appomattox Court House National Historical Site and the Fredericksburg and Spotsylvania National Military Park.
 He is the author or co-author of numerous books and articles on the Civil War and is a regular contributor to Emerging Civil War.
 He currently resides in Fredericksburg.